Mahatma Gandhi: Literary works

 Gandhi's complete works were published by the Indian government under the name The Collected Works of Mahatma Gandhi in the 1960s.
-The writings comprise about 50,000 pages published in about a hundred volumes.
+The writings comprise about 50,000 pages published in about 100 volumes.
 In 2000, a revised edition of the complete works sparked a controversy, as it contained a large number of errors and omissions.
 The Indian government later withdrew the revised edition.

 Legacy

 Gandhi is noted as the greatest figure of the successful Indian independence movement against the British rule.
 He is also hailed as the greatest figure of modern India.
 American historian Stanley Wolpert described Gandhi as "India's greatest revolutionary nationalist leader" and the greatest Indian since the Buddha.
 In 1999, Gandhi was named "Asian of the century" by Asiaweek.
 In a 2000 BBC poll, he was voted as the greatest man of the millennium.

 The word Mahatma, while often mistaken for Gandhi's given name in the West, is taken from the Sanskrit words maha (meaning Great) and atma (meaning Soul).
 He was publicly bestowed with the honorific title "Mahatma" in July 1914 at farewell meeting in Town Hall, Durban.
 Rabindranath Tagore is said to have accorded the title to Gandhi by 1915.
 In his autobiography, Gandhi nevertheless explains that he never valued the title, and was often pained by it.

-Innumerable streets, roads and localities in India are named after Gandhi.
-These include M.G.Road (the main street of a number of Indian cities including Mumbai, Bangalore, Kolkata, Lucknow, Kanpur, Gangtok and Indore), Gandhi Market (near Sion, Mumbai) and Gandhinagar (the capital of the state of Gujarat, Gandhi's birthplace).
+Innumerable streets, roads, and localities in India are named after Gandhi.
+These include M.G.
+Road (the main street of a number of Indian cities including Mumbai, Bangalore, Kolkata, Lucknow, Kanpur, Gangtok and Indore), Gandhi Market (near Sion, Mumbai) and Gandhinagar (the capital of the state of Gujarat, Gandhi's birthplace).

-As of 2008, over 150 countries released stamps on Gandhi.
-In October 2019, about 87 countries including Russia, Iran, Turkey, Uzbekistan, Palestine released commemorative Gandhi stamps on 150th birth anniversary of Gandhi.
+As of 2008, over 150 countries have released stamps on Gandhi.
+In October 2019, about 87 countries including Turkey, the United States, Russia, Iran, Uzbekistan, and Palestine released commemorative Gandhi stamps on the 150th anniversary of his birth.

+In 2014, Brisbane's Indian community commissioned a statue of Gandhi, created by Ram V. Sutar and Anil Sutar in the Roma Street Parkland, It was unveiled by Narendra Modi, then Prime Minister of India.

 Florian asteroid 120461 Gandhi was named in his honour in September 2020.
 In October 2022, a statue of Gandhi was installed in Astana on the embankment of the rowing canal, opposite the cult monument to the defenders of Kazakhstan.

 On 15 December 2022, the United Nations headquarters in New York unveiled the statue of Gandhi.
-UN Secretary-General António Guterres called Gandhi an "uncompromising advocate for peaceful co-existence".
+UN Secretary-General António Guterres called Gandhi an "uncompromising advocate for peaceful co-existence."

+On 11 April 2025, the Anglo-Boer War Museum in Bloemfontein, South Africa launched a documentary called Caught in the Crossfire: Indian Involvement in the South African War, and unveiled a bust of Gandhi.
+This was part of the museum's initiatives to acknowledge the role of Indian individuals — soldiers, stretcher-bearers and civilians — who were caught in the conflict between the British and the Boers during the Second Boer War.